Connect with others who understand.

 Written by Imee Williams

-Updated on September 24, 2024
+Updated on October 25, 2024

 Part of the Relapsing MS Playbook series

 Muscle spasms, also called muscle cramps, are a common symptom of multiple sclerosis (MS).
-Spasticity, which causes muscle stiffness and tightness, affects between 60 percent to 90 percent of people with MS. Spasms are painful contractions or tightening of one or more muscles.
+Spasticity, which causes muscle stiffness and tightness, affects from 60 percent to 90 percent of people with MS. Spasms are painful contractions or tightening of one or more muscles.
 They may cause a body part to jerk in an uncontrolled way.

 Just like MS can affect people in many different ways, spasticity can affect different muscles, cause different sensations, and make daily activities harder in different ways.
 No matter how you experience MS spasticity, you’re not alone.
 “I experience terrible muscle cramps at night at rest — it’s maddening!” one MyMSTeam member wrote.